robinrendle/robinrendle.com/_posts/2020-04-01-design-brainstorms-are-a-waste-of-time.md

 How do you fix design brainstorms?
 Break them!
 Cancel the dang meeting, kick a bunch of people out of the room, and then give your team the autonomy to do the right thing.
 Ignore the growing industry of con artists and snake-oil salesmen.
 And don’t invite the Big and Important Design Person who has an embarrassing Twitter bio to speak (_I’m a recovering digital nomad.
 Previously: Design Architect at Twitter, Chief Design Wizard at Square, Genius Inventor of the Hashtag_).
 Ignore everyone that is trying to sell you the latest trend of putting sticky notes on a wall and calling it Extreme Design Thinking™.
 It doesn’t work.

-What works is caring intensely for the small teams instead.
+What works is caring intensely for small teams instead.

 (Wow, I really need to go for a walk huh.)